Poush Mela: Background

 A Brahma mandir was established at Santiniketan on 21 December 1891 (7 Poush 1298 according to the Bengali calendar).
 A small fair was organised in 1894 in connection with the establishment anniversary of the Brahma mandir, in the ground opposite the mandir.
 What started as a small homely Poush Mela now attracts attention of not only the people of Birbhum district but tourists from all around.

 From 1894 onwards, the Poush Mela has been organized every year.
 However it has been put on halt for three times due to the Bengal Famine of 1943, Direct Action Day of 1946 and the COVID-19 pandemic.

 In earlier days the mela (fair) was held in the ground on the north side of Brahma mandir (also referred to as glass temple).
 On that day, a firework display was held in earlier days after evening prayers.
 As the mela increased in size, it was shifted to the field in Purbapalli.

 Inauguration

 Poush Utsav is inaugurated on 7 Poush (around 23 December).
 At dawn, Santiniketan wakes up to the soft music of shehnai.
 The first to enter the scenario is the Vaitalik group, who go round the ashrama (hermitage) singing songs.
 It is followed by a prayer-meeting at Chhatimtala.
 Then the entire congregation moves on to Uttarayan singing songs.

 Other days

 Poush Mela is characterized by the live performances of Bengali folk music, especially the baul music.
 It includes folk songs, dances and tribal sports.
-This fair offers a perfect insight of the true heritage of the state.
-The students of Santiniketan present their magnificent performance and make this festival more enjoyable and glamorous.
 Each day of this festival is filled with different activities.
 The last day of this fair is devoted to those who are related to Santiniketan.